What is a typical week like?

 Who teaches my kids at Nature Camp?

 Field groups are assigned by grade level, with 10-12 campers per group.
 Each group is led by an adult Naturalist and at least one teenage Junior Naturalist.
 The youngest campers in A Sessions usually have two or three field groups (one group per grade level or one single grade group and one mixed grade group), depending on the week.
 B Sessions often have 4th, 5th, and 6th graders in the same group, and C Sessions will have 7th-9th graders together.
+F sessions have 8-10 Pre-K and Kindergarten campers in the group.

 We try to honor "buddy" requests whenever possible, but note that older campers must join the younger camper's group.
 We understand that it might be hard at first for siblings or cousins to be separated, but we strongly encourage teamwork and friendship throughout the week, and even the shyest campers often have a new BFFs before the week's end.
 Campers of all ages do have a chance to mingle during lunch, recreation times, and occasional all-camp activities.